 We have a broad network of quality support providers across South Australia.
 No matter where you live in the state, we can help you maximise the supports in your NDIS plan.

-Our NDIS support coordination services are available across South Australia and include:
+Our NDIS support coordination services include:

 How do I choose a NDIS Support Coordinator?

 There are over 1,500 Support Coordinator organisations registered with the NDIS – so how can you make sure you’re choosing the right one?
 The right Support Coordinator organisation:

 If support coordination is included in your NDIS plan, there is no cost to you – your NDIS plan covers it under your Capacity Building budget.
 However, not everyone is eligible for support coordination.